 After you’ve put your walls back together you can start adding some color to your bathroom.
-It is best to use paint with a semi-gloss finish that is mold and mildew resistant.
+It is best to use paint with a semi-gloss finish that is resistant to mold and mildew.

-Step #6: Install the Vanity and Other Niceties
+Step 8: Install Your New Vanity and Cabinets

-Now we’re cooking!
-After you’ve taken care of the walls and finished installing any new lights, its time to install your fancy new vanity and all the other accoutrements befitting a bathroom.
+After you’ve taken care of the walls and finished installing any new lights, it’s time to install the vanity, cabinets and anything else that’s on your bathroom remodel punch list.

 Now your bathroom actually resembles a bathroom, except for one thing: the toilet.
-In reality, you can install the toilet earlier in the process, but leaving it as the last item to install helps avoid chipping it while working on other areas of the bathroom.
+You could install or re-install your toilet earlier in the process but leaving it for last helps avoid chipping it while working on other areas of the bathroom.
 If you aren’t quite sure how to install a toilet, Lowe’s has a great guide you can follow.